mycrl/turn-rs/README.md

 <br/>
 <br/>

-A pure Rust implementation of the Turn server.
+A pure Rust implementation of the turn server.
 Compared with coturn, the advantage is to provide better performance.
 Single-threaded decoding speed up to 5Gib/s, forwarding delay is less than 35 microseconds.
 However, it does not provide as rich as coturn feature support, this project is more focused on the core business, do not need to touch the complex configuration items, almost out of the box.

 ## How do I choose?